ChainSafe/game-docs-v2/docs/nft_marketplace/2_tutorial.md

 ### Marketplace ABI

-Remeber marketplace is an on chain contract, so you will need the ABI to interact with the marketplace contract.
+Remember marketplace is an on chain contract, so you will need the ABI to interact with the marketplace contract.
 Below you can find the ABI of marketplace contract.

 [Marketplace ABI](./assets/marketplace_abi.json)